RonenTGreat/100-days-of-code/log.md

 ### Day 62: December 26 2021

 **Today's Progress**: Continuing with the recipe app, mainly focused on making the layout of the app.
 I really like border-radius!

+### Day 63: December 27 2021

+**Today's Progress**: Focused on JavaScript today, adding functionality to the interface.
+Using TheMealBD api to fetch random meals and adding it into a favorite section.